bobaseb/energetically-coherent-computation/index.md

 - physical embodiment challenging
 - relationship to natural computation

+Classification systems
+- cultural variation in
+- emergence of coherent patterns
+- integration of experience
+- relationship to knowledge organization

 Classical computation
 - contrast with conscious processing
 - discrete state transitions in